vaidis/react-drupal-starter/README.md

     - Tags with auto-complete and create new tags

 ## What this front-end use

 #### react

 Functional components with a few hooks

 ### redux
-- `store.api`: isLoading, POST and GET responces, browser url parameters, pager data
-- `store.user`: Drupal response to POST login
-- `store.article`: Drupal response to GET a single article
-- `store.articles`: Drupal response to GET list of articles
-- `store.articlePost`: Form data for POST new article
+`store.api`: isLoading, browser url parameters, pager data `store.user`: Drupal response to POST login `store.article`: Drupal response to GET a single article `store.articles`: Drupal response to GET list of articles `store.articlePost`: Form data for POST new article

 ### saga
 Cocmmunicate with the api.js

-- `userLoginWatcher`: listens for USER_LOGIN_REQUEST and POST the action.payload
-- `userLogoutWatcher`: listens for USER_LOGOUT_REQUEST and POST the logout token
-- `articlesWatcher`: listen for GET_ARTICLES, fetch, execute SET_ARTICLES
-- `articleWatcher`: listen for GET_ARTICLE, fetch, execute SET_ARTICLE
-- `articlePostWatcher`: listen for actions:
+ `userLoginWatcher`: listens for USER_LOGIN_REQUEST and POST the action.payload `userLogoutWatcher`: listens for USER_LOGOUT_REQUEST and POST the logout token `articlesWatcher`: listen for GET_ARTICLES, fetch, execute SET_ARTICLES `articleWatcher`: listen for GET_ARTICLE, fetch, execute SET_ARTICLE `articlePostWatcher`: listen for actions:
     - POST_ARTICLE
     - POST_ARTICLE_FILE
     - POST_TAG